Auckland Zoo: 2000s

 In April 2000, a ten-year-old Temminck's golden cat, Hari, arrived from Taronga Zoo.
 He was joined in January 2003 by a two-year-old female, Hoi-An, from Singapore Zoo.
 In March 2004, Hoi-An, gave birth to twin males, Datan and Hotan.
 Datan was sent to Hamilton Zoo in 2005 and following his death later that year, Hotan was sent as a replacement.
 Hoi-An gave birth again in January 2005 to a single male cub, Saigon.
 Stress caused Hoi-An to carry him in her mouth constantly, resulting in a wound to his neck.
-He was removed for handrearing and progressed well.
+He was removed for hand-rearing and progressed well.
 Following Hari's death in 2006, a new pair, Kuching and Singha, arrived from the Adelaide Zoo in 2008.

 In June 2000, white rhino, Mzithi, gave birth to the zoo's first white rhino calf, and the first female white rhino born in New Zealand.
-The calf was named "Kito", a Swahili name meaning "precious."
+The calf was named "Kito", a Swahili name meaning "precious".
 Following the unexpected death of Mzithi and Mbili, in September 2003, the orphaned Kito was sent to Hamilton Zoo in January 2004 to learn socialisation skills from their herd.
 In 2007, white rhino Mandala was put down due to neurological health issues and Auckland Zoo participated in a rhino swap.
 Auckland's male, Kruger, was sent to Hamilton Zoo for breeding, while they received Hamilton's breeding male, Zambezi, and his sons, Inkosi and Mtoto.

 In June 2000, Dara the orangutan gave birth to a daughter named Darli.
 Shortly after the birth, Dara contracted septicaemia and her condition worsened rapidly.
 Darli, weak from a lack of feeding, died at just a day old after Dara rolled on her.
 Despite the efforts of her keepers, Dara died the following day.
-In mid 2001, three female orangutans, Wanita, Melur and Gangsa, arrived from Taronga Zoo and were introduced to the Auckland Zoo group.
+In mid-2001, three female orangutans, Wanita, Melur and Gangsa, arrived from Taronga Zoo and were introduced to the Auckland Zoo group.
 Melur gave birth to a son, Madju, in November 2005.
 The father was Charlie.
 Horst, Indra and their daughter Intan departed for Busch Gardens, Tampa Bay, Florida in July 2009.
-Horst and Indra were two of the zoo's original group of Bornean orangutans which arrived during the early 1980s along with Dara and Charlie.
+Horst and Indra were two of the zoo's original group of Bornean orangutans which arrived during the early-1980s along with Dara and Charlie.